cfagiani/datasponge/README.md

     proxyhost=someproxyserver.yourdomain.com
     proxyport=80

-    #comma-delimited list of urls from which to
+    #comma-delimited list of urls from which to begin the crawl
     starturls=http://www.buffalonews.com

     #regex that urls MUST match to be included in crawl